g2384/Life-In-The-UK/Facts.md

 # Minimum Age

+## 16
-- 16: to participate in the National Lottery.
+- to participate in the National Lottery.

+## 18
-- 18: to buy alcohol in a pub or night club, but people under this age may be allowed in some pubs with an adult.
+- to buy alcohol in a pub or night club, but people under this age may be allowed in some pubs with an adult.
+- It is illegal and a criminal offence to sell tobacco products (for example, cigarettes, cigars, roll-up tobacco) to anyone under the age of 18.

 # The Queen